 What resources are available to instructors for COVID-19 related academic accommodations?

 The Academic Council provides COVID-19 related guidance and resources to instructors.

 If a student is unable to attend class for COVID-19 related reasons, they should contact their instructor to make arrangements for the class.

 How does contact tracing work?

-Following the practices of Lane County Public Health (LCPH), during a surge in cases, the UO is limiting contact tracing to focus on on-campus residential students, students living in large congregate living situations, members of our highest-risk groups, and workplace-related cases.
+Following the practices of Lane County Public Health (LCPH), the UO is limiting contact tracing to focus on on-campus residential students, students living in large congregate living situations, members of our highest-risk groups, and workplace-related cases.

 The UO Case Management Team will continue to be available for questions, guidance, and resource information.
 As part of the Case Management Team, HR will work with employees on workplace contact tracing.

 What does it mean to be a close contact?

 The OHA defines a close contact as someone who has been within six feet of a COVID-19 case for at least 15 cumulative minutes during their contagious period.
 This is an update to the initial definition, emphasizing that exposure can be cumulative, through a series of shorter-duration exposures, and does not have to be 15 consecutive minutes.